rajeev29five/rajeev29five.github.io/index.md

 ## 7. head

 Prints the first 10 lines of each file to standard output.
 In case more than one file is specified, standard output of each file is preceded by header giving the file name.
-If **`-n`** or **`--lines`** is supplied, then **`n`** number of lines are printed to standard output.
+If **`-n`** or **`--lines`** is supplied **`n`** number of lines are printed to standard output.
 Let us see the content of the file that we created using touch command.

 <p class="terminal">Terminal</p>
 ```